Busting the myth of 20% down

 Give 2 You: *It is important for you to know that the smaller your down payment percentage, typically, the higher your interest rate.
 Down payment assistance cannot exceed 2% of the purchase price.
 Minimum credit score and debt-to-income (DTI) requirements, annual income limits and purchase price limits apply.
 Not all applicants will be approved.
 Receipt of application does not represent an approval for financing or interest rate guarantee.

-Example: Monthly principal and interest (P&I) payment of $1,193, based on a purchase price of $250,000, down payment of 3% (1% provided by borrower and 2% provided by Guaranteed Rate), 30 year fixed rate mortgage (360 monthly payments) and rate of 4.250%/5.028% APR (annual percentage rate).
-Advertised rates and APR effective as of 06/05/17 and are subject to change.
-Assumes a first lien position, 720 FICO score, 55 day rate lock, based on a single family home in Illinois.
+Example: Sample monthly Principal and Interest (P&I) payment of $1,311 is based on a purchase price of $250,000, down payment of 5% (3% provided by borrower and 2% provided by Guaranteed Rate), 30-year fixed rate mortgage (360 monthly payments) and rate of 5.250/6.068 APR (annual percentage rate).
+Advertised rates and APR effective as of 9/6/2018 and are subject to change without notice.
 Subject to underwriting guidelines and applicant’s credit profile.
 Sample payment does not include taxes, insurance or assessments.
 Actual payment obligation will be greater.
-Applicant’s interest rate will depend upon the specific characteristics of applicant’s loan transaction, credit profile and other criteria.
-Contact Guaranteed Rate for more information and up to date rates.
+Not all applicants will be approved.
+Restrictions apply.
+Contact Guaranteed Rate for more information and up-to-date rates.

 Tax Smart: Contact your local Loan Officer today to see if you are in a targeted area.